 In the iSmove, a sliding wall transforms the bathroom into a spacious shower.
 Photo: Niesmann+Bischoff

-The main argument in favour of an integrated motorhome:
+The main argument in favour of an A class motorhome:

 More (perceived) space

-This is ultimately the overwhelming reason for many campers who decide to buy an integrated motorhome.
+The inclusion of the cab in the living area is ultimately the overwhelming reason for many campers who decide to buy an A class motorhome.
 Because, compared with the other designs, the panoramic view enhances the travelling experience for the driver and passenger, and the transition into the living area behind offers a generous feeling of space.
 The layouts of the integrated motorhomes do not differ considerably from the semi-integrated and alcove motorhomes.
-The integrated cab with the swivel seats are incorporated into the living area with the seats and overhead cupboards, a kitchen, a bathroom to one side (often spacious), and a bedroom at the rear with either a double bed or two single beds.
+The integrated cab with the swivel seats are incorporated into the living area with the seats and overhead cupboards, a kitchen, a bathroom, and a bedroom at the rear with either a double bed or two single beds.

 Integrated motorhomes with drop-down beds over the cab are perfect for children or guests.
+Photo: Etrusco

+go to the integrated Lyseo motorhomes by Bürstner

+Some integrated motorhomes also have a very spacious rear garage for luggage, bicycles and other equipment.
 Photo: Bürstner

-learn more about the integrated motorhomes by Hymer

-Some integrated motorhomes also have a spacious rear garage for luggage, bicycles and other equipment.
-Photo: Hymer

 Have a look at the A-class by Sunlight